White Hole (Red Dwarf)

 "White Hole" is the fourth episode of science fiction sitcom Red Dwarf Series IV and the twenty-second episode in the series run.

-It was first broadcast on the British television channel BBC2 on 7 March 1991.
-Written by Rob Grant and Doug Naylor, and directed by Ed Bye and Paul Jackson, the episode features the crew's attempt to escape the influence of a white hole.
+It was first broadcast on the British television channel BBC2 on 7 March 1991 and was written by Rob Grant and Doug Naylor, and directed by Ed Bye and Paul Jackson.

+The episode features the crew's attempt to escape the influence of a white hole.

 Plot

-Dave Lister is disgusted when he finds that Kryten has repaired Talkie Toaster – an automated toaster whose AI became obsessed with toasting anything bread-related and unwilling to accept refusal of his products, leading to him being smashed up as a result.
-Kryten explains that he rebuilt the toaster as a guinea-pig in an experimental procedure called intelligence compression, which would restore an AI's former IQ at the cost of a reduced operational lifespan, hoping to use the same procedure to cure Holly's computer senility.
+Dave Lister (Craig Charles) is disgusted when he finds that Kryten (Robert Llewellyn) has repaired Talkie Toaster (David Ross) – an automated toaster whose AI became obsessed with toasting anything bread-related and unwilling to accept refusal of his products, leading to him being smashed up as a result.
+Kryten explains that he rebuilt the toaster as a guinea-pig in an experimental procedure called intelligence compression, which would restore an AI's former IQ at the cost of a reduced operational lifespan, hoping to use the same procedure to cure Holly (Hattie Hayridge) of computer senility.
 However, when the procedure is undertaken, Holly discovers that due to a miscalculation her IQ is now more than double her original score but that she has a life expectancy of three minutes.
 As a result, the ship's computer shuts herself down to preserve life, putting Red Dwarf onto back-up power as a result.
-Without power, Lister, Kryten, Arnold Rimmer and Cat are forced to operate on basic methods, including journeys of five days to and from the cargo decks and having to resort to pedal-powered electricity generation to operate even basic appliances.
+Without power, Lister, Kryten, Arnold Rimmer (Chris Barrie) and Cat (Danny John-Jules) are forced to operate on basic methods, including journeys of five days to and from the cargo decks and having to resort to pedal-powered electricity generation to operate even basic appliances.

 As Kryten and Rimmer make a return trip from the cargo decks, the pair encounter a space-time phenomenon that prompts them to bring the others together to examine it.
 Struggling with the phenomenon's effect upon the ship, Kryten manages to reveal to the others that Red Dwarf has come within range of a white hole – a very rare spatial phenomenon that spews time into the universe, much as a black hole sucks matter from it.
 The group opt to ask Holly for help and activate her long enough to be given a solution – to use a thermonuclear device on a star to catapult a planet from its orbit and into the mouth of the white hole.
 Lister opts to handle the aiming of the device, citing his experiences playing pool, rather than accept Holly's calculations; with Rimmer wanting to follow Holly's calculations, Kryten and Cat vote for Lister due to their programming and general dislike of Rimmer, respectively.
 Lister manages to execute the plan, having taken the opportunity to pull off a trick shot.
 The crew are soon surprised to hear Holly asking when her IQ is to be restored.
 Kryten points out that time is being reverted to the point before they encountered the white hole, thus they will forget what happened, and so he takes the opportunity to give an honest opinion about Rimmer.